xomvio/stirn/README.md

+# Note:
+I'm not continuing with this project since there are a thousand web server already written in Rust.
+However, I'm glad I learned a lot during its development.

 # Stirn
 **Stirn** is a web server **prototype** written in Rust, designed to host and manage multiple websites seamlessly.
 I am aiming to add enhancements like real-time data sharing and WebAssembly (Wasm) integration.